Spring: A Great Time to Fertilize!

 Mike McKee | Regional Manager, Russell Tree Experts

 Mike graduated from Hocking College in 1983 with a degree in Natural Resources specializing in urban tree care.
-He has been a certified arborist since 1991.
+He has been an ISA Certified Arborist® since 1991.
 Mike started his career in the private industry in 1985 before becoming a municipal arborist in 1989.
-He retired after serving thirty years before joining us at Russell Tree Experts in Sept. of 2018.
-His love of trees has never waned since trying to climb up the ridges of the massive Cottonwood tree in front of his childhood home.
+He retired after serving thirty years before joining us at Russell Tree Experts in September 2018.
+His love of trees has never waned since trying to climb up the ridges of the massive cottonwood tree in front of his childhood home.

 10 Boxwood Alternatives